-If you love free plants as much as I do, the ZZ plant (Zamioculcas zamiifolia) is going to be one of your favorite go-to’s for propagating houseplants.
+If you love free plants as much as I do, the ZZ plant (Zamioculcas zamiifolia) is going to be one of your favorite houseplants to propagate.
 The ZZ plant is easy to root from a simple cutting placed in water.
 Plus it makes for a lovely decorative foliage arrangement while you wait for it to root!

 This plant is one of my top 5 favorite easy-to-propagate plants which I shared recently.

-If your mama plant is a good healthy plant it will eventually produce beautiful long shoots.
-Those long shoots are my preferred pieces to cut (although not necessary…any piece will do).
-Cut them close to the base at a bit of an angle, and make sure there are several leaves at the top.
+If the mother plant is a good healthy plant it will eventually produce beautiful long shoots.
+The long dark green shoots are my preferred pieces to cut because it makes such a beautiful centerpiece placed in a vase of water.

-You can also use shorter stalks, no need to wait until your plant produces long shoots.
+FYI: Cutting from the extra long stalks are a personal preference.
+You can cut from shorter stalks, no need to wait until your plant produces long shoots.
 As a matter of fact, the shorter stalks might just root faster.

 Tips For Rooting In Water

-If you aren’t on well water, make sure you filter your tap water before placing the cutting in the water.
-Put enough water that it won’t evaporate and dry out after several weeks.
+Place your cutting a jar or vase filled with enough water that it won’t evaporate and dry out after several weeks.
 And don’t be afraid to submerge much of the stem, it may turn a slightly darkened color, but that doesn’t seem to affect it negatively.

 Whatever vase you choose, you’ll want to be mindful of the size of the vase opening.
 Be sure the vase opening is wide enough to take out the rooted stalk without damaging the roots.

 Once your plants have rooted, be patient and allow the roots to grow a couple inches before transplanting to soil.
-Root and plant two or three cuttings at the same time so it will round out the planter more.
-Plus cuttings seem to do better in a grouping of two or three…
+Plant two or three cuttings at the same time so it will round out the planter more.
+Plus cuttings seem to do better in a grouping of two or three, just place them a few inches apart.

-Normally you want to allow the soil to dry out between waterings so that the roots don’t rot.
+Typically you want to allow the soil to dry out between waterings, which will give you an idea of the watering frequency (most houses this might be once a week).
 However, the first couple weeks you’ll need to water a little more frequently because they are used to being in water.

 Caring For The ZZ Plant

-These wonderfully low maintenance plants do really well if you set them in indirect light, water every couple weeks, and remember to fertilize every so often.
+Once established these wonderfully low maintenance plants do really well if you set them in indirect light, and water every week or two.
+And they can even tolerate lower light situations

 How deep do I plant a tall rooted stem?